-It’s challenging to have a good time during outdoor play in soggy shoes.
+It’s challenging to have a good time during a rainy day in soggy shoes.
 Avoid this issue with waterproof rain boots for kids.
-Check out two of our top choices.

 Bogs Kids Waterproof Rain Boots

-With more than 1400 5-star reviews on Amazon, the proof is in the pudding.
-Everyone is happy with the way their Bogs rain boots stand up to wet conditions and the constant movement of the children who wear them.
+With more than 1400 5-star reviews on Amazon, people love Bogs boots.
+Everyone is happy with the way their Bogs rain boots stand up to wet weather and the constant movement of the children who wear them.